Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Comparison with Serre invariant loci

-\end{enumerate} The author is planning to write a separate paper on this direction. \end{remark} Finally, note there is also a topological restriction for Conjecture \ref{main conjecture} to be true. \begin{definition} A topological space $X$ is said to be: \begin{enumerate} \item \textbf{spectral} if it is homeomorphic to the underlying topological space of the affine spectrum of some ring; \item \textbf{locally spectral} if it has an open cover by spectral spaces; \item \textbf{sober} if any irreducible closed subset has a unique generic point. \end{enumerate} \end{definition} \begin{lemma}[Hochster]\cite{hochster1969prime}*{\href{https://www.ams.org/journals/tran/1969-142-00/S0002-9947-1969-0251026-X/S0002-9947-1969-0251026-X.pdf}{Theorem 9}} A topological space is locally spectral if and only if it is homeomorphic to the underlying topological space of a scheme.
-In particular, a locally spectral space is sober. \end{lemma} Therefore, also noting Theorem \ref{irreducible component}, if Conjecture \ref{main conjecture} holds, the following should also hold: \begin{conjecture} Let $\cal T$ be a triangulated category with $X \in \FM \cal T$.
-Then, $\sspec \cal T$ is locally spectral (in particular sober) and locally noetherian of dimension $\dim X$.
-Moreover, the connected components and irreducible components coincide and are isomorphic to each other. \end{conjecture}
+In particular, $\dim \spc^\ser \cal T = \dim \spc^\sf{pFM} \cal T = \dim X$, where the last equality is also a part of the conjecture. \end{conjecture} \begin{remark} From a dg-categorical point of view, the weaker conjecture is indeed more natural since properness and smoothness are categorical properties of a dg-enhancement of a derived category while projectivity is not (e.g. cf. \cite{ORLOV_nc_scheme}). \end{remark} Finally, note there is also a topological restriction for Conjecture \ref{main conjecture} to be true. \begin{definition} A topological space $X$ is said to be: \begin{enumerate} \item \textbf{spectral} if it is homeomorphic to the underlying topological space of the affine spectrum of some ring; \item \textbf{locally spectral} if it has an open cover by spectral spaces; \item \textbf{sober} if any irreducible closed subset has a unique generic point.\qedhere \end{enumerate} \end{definition} \begin{lemma}[Hochster]\cite{hochster1969prime}*{\href{https://www.ams.org/journals/tran/1969-142-00/S0002-9947-1969-0251026-X/S0002-9947-1969-0251026-X.pdf}{Theorem 9}} A topological space is locally spectral if and only if it is homeomorphic to the underlying topological space of a scheme.
+In particular, a locally spectral space is sober. \end{lemma} Therefore, recalling Theorem \ref{irreducible component}, the following should also hold if Conjecture \ref{main conjecture} holds: \begin{conjecture} Let $\cal T$ be a triangulated category with $X \in \FM \cal T$.
+Then, $\spc^\ser \cal T$ is locally spectral (in particular sober) and locally noetherian of dimension $\dim X$.
+Moreover, the connected components and irreducible components coincide and all of them are homeomorphic to each other. \end{conjecture}